May 2025 - Intercultural calendar

 A spring festival, dating back to pre-Christian spring festivals, also celebrated by Muslim Roma in the Balkans.
 In Austria, St. George's Festival (Djurdjevdan) is mostly celebrated by Serbian Orthodox migrants (e.g. Roma).
 Saint George is the patron saint of the Roma.
 It is also a festival in Orthodox churches, which follow the Julian calendar.

-12 May: Mother's Day - international
+11 May: Mother's Day - international

 17 May: International Day against Homophobia, Transphobia and Biphobia - international

 The day has been celebrated since 2005.
 Reference is made to people who are discriminated, persecuted or punished because of their sexual orientation and gender identity.
-Among other things, it is about strengthening the commitment to respect, protect and implement human rights and thus take a stance against homophobia, transphobia and biphobia.
+Among other things, this day is about strengthening the commitment to respect, protect and implement human rights and thus take a stance against homophobia, transphobia and biphobia.

 21 May: World Day for Cultural Diversity for Dialogue and Development – international